ibm-cloud-docs/hp-virtual-servers/provision.md

 8. Click **Create** to provision an instance of {{site.data.keyword.hpvs}}.

 {:note}
-You can create only one virtual server instance in your {{site.data.keyword.cloud_notm}} account.
+As soon as you create a virtual server instance, a virtual LAN (VLAN) is created or assigned.
+This VLAN is used within one availability zone for one account and may contain up to five instances.
+The VLAN is deleted as soon as you delete the last instance from your account.

 The server instance appears in the **Resource list**.
 Using your browser's refresh function, you can check whether the instance's status switched from **Provision in progress** to **Provisioned** when ready.
 Due to configuration processes, you need to wait up to 30 minutes until you can connect to your new virtual server (HP-VS instance).